polkascan/py-substrate-metadata-docs/docs/moonriver/convictionvoting.md

 ### MaxVotes
  The maximum number of concurrent votes an account may have.

- Also used to compute weight, an overly large value can lead to extrinsic with large weight estimation: see `delegate` for instance.
+ Also used to compute weight, an overly large value can lead to extrinsics with large weight estimation: see `delegate` for instance.
 #### Value
 ```python
 512